litle-diki-riki/Uphold-Bot-Connectivity/README.md

     -  Accept all parameters, such as currency pairs, fetch interval, price oscillation percentage, etc., as arguments to enhance flexibility and customization. ✔

+- Phase 3:
+    -  Store relevant information in the database for each alert, including timestamps, rates, and the bot configuration at the time of the alert.
+This allows for comprehensive tracking and analysis of the alerts over time. ✔